Imaginative Teaching Resources & Inspirational Career Ideas from the Chilled Food Industry

 I’m enjoying learning all the time.
 The HACCP training in week one was a highlight.
 This could be described as a hidden industry and I’m now discovering it for myself and being part of it.
 I’m living my own ‘Food Unwrapped’!

-Describe your chilled career so far in three words…..
+Describe your chilled career so far in two words…..